 "So when does Quidditch start anyway?
 You clearly need it."
 He pinched my arm playfully, and I feigned some pain to make him feel bad about himself.
 I don't think it worked.

 "It wasn't your weight anyway Doe.
 It was those damn hip bones of yours!
 I swear I'm bruised."
 I laughed half-heartedly and shifted my weight nervously.
-I hated when someone brought up anything remotely close to do with the disease.
-I was very uncomfortable.

 "Can you get off, then?"
 He released his grip and I turned around to glare.
 He stepped forward and to the side, deliberately being annoying.
 I pushed him gently.

 "Stop being ridiculous.
 If you keep acting like this I'm not going tonight."

 "Exactly," I said, smirking because sometimes I am just so mean.

 "You'd never not go with me," he said, cockily, but there was a hint of insecurity.